azurecitadel/azurecitadel.github.io/workshops/arm/theoryTemplates.md

 Of these, the schema and contentVersion are mandatory, as are the resources.
 Parameters and variables are almost always included.
 Outputs are rarer, and only really used when nesting templates.
 More on that later.

-> The ARM templates may be given any name, but the common convention is to name the template file **azuredeploy.json**.
+> Any name may be used for an ARM template, but the convention is to name the template **azuredeploy.json**.

 ## Parameters Files